-Since you are likely adding this fee to debit transactions and since your merchant did not register with the card brands for surcharging, this means you are offering a non-compliant surcharge program in violation of the card brand rules you agreed to follow when you became an Agent / ISO.
-Offense: When you speak with merchants who claim to be passing the cost of processing on to the consumer or paying no processing fees, ask them if they have a line item on the receipt and if they are adding this line item to all cards.
+Since you are likely adding this fee to debit transactions and since the fee is likely greater than the new 3% cap, this means you are offering a non-compliant surcharge program in violation of the card brand rules you agreed to follow when you became an Agent / ISO.

+Offense: When you speak with merchants who claim to be passing the cost of processing on to the consumer or paying no processing fees, ask them if they have a line item on the receipt that is greater than the new cap of 3% and if they are adding this line item to all cards.
 Have marketing information ready that explains Visa rules with direct links to the Visa website.
 Explain to them that while you personally support their right to free speech and believe they should be free to communicate their price any way they please, the card brands do not agree.
 They are sending out mystery shoppers for enforcement.